diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```shell
 ./bin/spark-submit —deploy-mode cluster —supervise —master spark://… App.jar
 ```
-When using this option, you will also want the Spark Standalone master to be faulttolerant.
-You can configure this using ZooKeeper, as described in the Spark documentation.
+`When using this option, you will also want the Spark Standalone master to be fault-tolerant.
+You can configure this using ZooKeeper`, as described in the Spark documentation.
 With this setup, your application will have no single point of failure.

 Finally, note that when the driver crashes, executors in Spark will also restart.
 This may be changed in future Spark versions, but it is expected behavior in 1.2 and earlier versions, as the executors are not able to continue processing data without a driver.
 Your relaunched driver will start new executors to pick up where it left off.